microsoft/promptflow/examples/tutorials/develop-promptflow-copilot/develop-promptflow-copilot.md

 We want our customers to access promptflow copilot through a web page with chat UI experience, so we will deploy the flow as a managed online endpoint.
 You can find the detailed instructions [here](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/how-to-deploy-for-real-time-inference?view=azureml-api-2).

 ### Host web app with Azure App Service
-Currently, managed online endpoint does not support CORS, so we cannot directly access the endpoint from a web page.
-We need to host a web app to interact with the endpoint.
-Azure App Service is a fully managed platform for building, deploying, and scaling web apps.
-You can use Azure App Service to host your web app and interact with the promptflow copilot endpoint.
+Currently, the managed online endpoint does not support Cross-Origin Resource Sharing (CORS), preventing direct access from a webpage.
+To facilitate interaction with the endpoint, it is necessary to host a web application.
+Azure App Service offers a comprehensive solution for this requirement, providing a fully managed platform designed for building, deploying, and scaling web applications.
+By utilizing Azure App Service, you can host your web application efficiently and establish interaction with the promptflow copilot endpoint.

 ### Chat UI experience
-The chat UI experience is also a critical part of the copilot, it will directly affect the user's experience.
-It's not complicated to implement a ChatGPT like UI from scratch, but it will be much easier and faster to leverage the wonderful open source projects.
+The chat interface significantly impacts the overall user experience with the copilot, directly influencing how users interact with the system.
+While constructing a ChatGPT-style interface from the ground up is feasible, utilizing established open-source projects can greatly streamline and expedite the process.
 One of the projects we have tried is `chatgpt-lite`, we had built our promptflow copilot's UI based on it.
 You can find the source code of the chat UI [here](https://github.com/melionel/chatgpt-lite/tree/talk_to_endpoint_appservice).

 ![chat-ui](chat-ui.png)

 ### Provide suggested follow-up questions

-Provide suggested follow-up questions is a good way to improve the user experience and communication efficiency.
-A simple solution is to directly tell the model to return the follow-up questions along with the answer in the response, however this is not realiable and increase the complexity of processing the response.
-Another solution is to use another flow to do the follow-up question generation task.
-You can leverage the 'question_simulation' flow in [this folder](../../../examples/flows/standard/question-simulation/) to generate the suggestions for the next question based on the previous chat history.
+Incorporating follow-up question suggestions is an effective strategy to enhance user experience and communication efficiency.
+One approach is to instruct the model to include follow-up questions in its responses.
+However, this method may not always be reliable and could complicate response processing.
+An alternative strategy involves utilizing a separate flow dedicated to generating follow-up question suggestions.
+For this purpose, you can employ the 'question_simulation' flow found in [this folder](../../../examples/flows/standard/question-simulation/).

-Deploy the `question_simulation` flow as a managed online endpoint and call it in your web app to get the follow-up questions.
+Deploying the `question_simulation` flow as a managed online endpoint and integrating it into your web application allows for dynamic generation of pertinent follow-up questions based on previous chat interactions.

 ### Tips
 ```